 Associate Professor; Co-Director, Holsinger Portrait Project

-353 Nau
+NAU 353

 Professor of Architectural History, Associate Dean in the School of Architecture